This article was updated with Mandarin audio on November 20, 2025.

 The body can repair the damage, but repeated insults from the glucose spikes can thicken atherosclerosis.

 Intermittent fasting can reverse insulin resistance.
 Fasting allows the body to use the circulating glucose and improve insulin sensitivity.
-Fasting can reverse insulin resistance to the point where the body uses its insulin again and be weaned off prescription insulin.
+Fasting can reverse insulin resistance to the point where the body uses its insulin again and can be weaned off prescription insulin.

 A Case Report of 3 Diabetic Patients that are Weaned Off Insulin

-But not all are not inclined to miss a meal.
+But not all are inclined to miss a meal.
 Glucose spikes can be controlled with dietary changes without fasting.
 Eating vegetables first, then meat and fat, and carbohydrates last, can eliminate glucose spikes.
 A little walking after helps too.

-Blood Glucose Spike and its Prevention
+Blood Glucose Spike and Its Prevention

 The type of vegetables in the diet can also prevent high blood sugar after a meal.
 A Japanese study examined how eating viscose vegetables affects after-meal glucose levels in subjects who tend to spike blood sugar after a meal (glucose intolerance).[4]